juriejan/yai-kandu-manual/content.md

 ### 5.1 Text field

-Tap on form field and and type the desired value using the the pop-up keyboard.
+Tap on form field and type the desired value using the pop-up keyboard.

 ![screenshot](./images/5/text.jpg)
 <div class="pagebreak"></div>

 ### 5.2 Auto LookUp

-Start completing the form field and select the applicable Auto LookUp item from the list displayed below the text field.
+Start completing the form field and select the applicable item from the list displayed below the text field.

 ![screenshot](./images/5/auto.jpg)
 <div class="pagebreak"></div>

 ### 5.3 Dropdown select single option menu

-Tap on form field and select the applicable item or answer from the dropdown menu below the field.
-These fields are indicated by a darker triagle on the bottom-right of the form field.
+Tap on form field and select the desired option from the dropdown menu below the field.
+These fields are indicated by a darker triangle on the bottom-right of the form field.

 ![screenshot](./images/5/single.jpg)
 <div class="pagebreak"></div>

 ### 5.4 Dropdown checkbox menu

 Tap on the form field and check multiple items from in the pop-out box.
 Positively checked items is indicated by a cross in the square on the right-hand side of the pop-out menu item.
-If the right combination of items have been selected tap *OK*
+If the right combination of items have been selected tap *OK*.

 ![screenshot](./images/5/checkbox.jpg)
 <div class="pagebreak"></div>